 NOTICE: Effective February 1, 2010, all personnel who use a CNSM-owned autoclave must successfully complete a new autoclave training/authorization process and be specifically approved to operate each unit.
 Persons/labs that do not follow these rules are subject to loss of autoclave access pending completion of an appropriate retraining session.
-This new policy has been adopted in an effort to reduce operator injuries and the staggering cost of repairs traced to improper use.
+This policy has been adopted in an effort to reduce operator injuries and the cost of repairs due to improper use.

 Each autoclave has unique characteristics, even the same model can vary greatly.
 All generate dangerous pressures and temperatures during normal operation.
-This training handout will help you know and understand how to properly use each individual autoclave.
+This training will help you know and understand how to properly use each individual autoclave.
 Contact the designated people listed above and/or check the owners manual if questions arise.
-If you are not POSITIVE you are loading and operating the unit correctly, STOP and get help from a KNOWLEDGABLE source.
+If you are not CONFIDENT you are loading and operating the unit correctly, STOP and get help from a KNOWLEDGEABLE source.

 Never autoclave items containing acids, bases, phenol, solvents, flammable materials or radioactive materials.
 Consult CNSM Safety if in doubt about hazardous materials.